King County sheriff won’t cooperate with out-of-state abortion investigations, Constantine says

 Inslee, in signing his directive, stressed that he did not have jurisdiction over local law enforcement agencies.
 Now the state’s largest county has barred its law enforcement from aiding other states’ abortion investigations.

-The order cites a “moral and policy imperative not to assist states and other outside organizations and individuals seeking to infringe the rights of persons who obtain health care in King County.”
+The order cites a “moral and policy imperative not to assist states” who might seek to prosecute and other outside organizations and individuals seeking to infringe the rights of persons who obtain health care in King County.”

+Constantine said the order sends “a message that we will not allow these backward, dangerous, and spiteful policies to further degrade people’s privacy and liberty.”

 The order bars sheriff’s deputies and staff from making arrests, serving warrants and subpoenas or assisting in extradition on any person who has sought or provided reproductive health care that is legal in Washington.